TheSlavant/bff-house/README.md

-# library
+# The BFF House
-A curated collection of high-quality character cards and lorebooks for your AI.
+A curated collection of high-quality character cards for your AI.